PAIDiPaidThis.com

 Why the price varies so much

 The single biggest factor is how many years are left on the lease, because a short lease means a higher premium and, once you are under 80 years, marriage value is added on top.
-The value of the flat and the ground rent feed into that premium too.
-Then there is the route you take, since the formal statutory process gives you set rights but makes you cover the freeholder's costs, while an informal deal depends entirely on what the freeholder will agree.
-A cooperative freeholder keeps things cheap, whereas a dispute that ends up at a tribunal is far dearer.
-Location plays its part as well, with higher flat values in and around London pushing every figure up.
+The value of the flat and the ground rent feed into that premium too, so a small flat in a cheap area and a large one in an expensive area will never cost the same to extend even with an identical number of years left.
+Then there is the route you take: the formal statutory process gives you set rights but makes you cover the freeholder's costs as well as your own, while an informal deal depends entirely on what the freeholder will agree to and can go either way on price.
+Who actually owns the freehold matters too.
+A large corporate freeholder tends to run a fairly standard, businesslike process with predictable fees, while an individual freeholder or a small family-owned block can be quicker and cheaper if they are cooperative, or slower and pricier if they are not.
+A cooperative freeholder keeps things simple, whereas a dispute that ends up in front of a tribunal is far dearer for everyone involved.
+Location plays its part as well, with higher flat values in and around London pushing every figure up, from the premium itself to the hourly rates solicitors and valuers charge in that market.

 How to pay less

-- Use a solicitor and valuer who specialise in leasehold, since a specialist often secures a better premium and avoids costly mistakes.
+• Use a solicitor and valuer who specialise in leasehold work, since a specialist often secures a better premium and avoids costly mistakes that drag out the process.

-- Ask your solicitor to estimate the freeholder's costs too, not just their own, so the full picture is clear from the start.
+• Ask your solicitor to estimate the freeholder's costs too, not just their own, so you see the full picture before committing to anything.

-- Consider whether an informal deal with a reasonable freeholder saves on fees, while weighing up the weaker terms.
+• Consider whether an informal deal with a reasonable freeholder saves on fees, weighing that saving against the weaker terms you might end up with.

-- If several flats in the block want to extend, ask whether acting together spreads some of the shared costs.
+• If several flats in the block want to extend, ask whether acting together spreads some of the shared valuation and legal costs.

 Common questions